Apply for the ICTD’s new ‘Research on Tax and Development’ course

-Research on Tax and Development Course 2021
+Research on Tax and Development Course 2021 (applications now closed)

 The new course includes diverse methodological training, new material on tax and development issues, and individual mentorship for all participants.
 It is designed for researchers, revenue administration employees, civil society activists, journalists, academics, and anyone interested in learning more about tax and development and how to conduct research on these issues.